telefonicaid/fiware-glancesync/scripts/support/create_ge_images/README.rst

 https://forge.fiware.org/plugins/mediawiki/wiki/testbed/index.php/FIWARE_LAB_Image_Deployement_Guideline.

-That is, this software creates, tests and publishes an image, using the pair of scripts, a create script and a test script, provided by each GE owner.
+That is, this software creates, tests and publishes an image, using the pair of scripts, a creation script and a testing script, provided by each GE owner.

 Installation